 The study published in the Journal for Nature Conservation (April 2019) further reports that aquariums and zoos hold 31 percent of coral and anemone species that are Vulnerable to Climate Change (VCC), and hold four out of the six species that are extinct in the wild assessed by the IUCN Red List (IUCN).
 Read the full story here.

 There is a pressing need for the development of global monitoring of wrecks as artificial reefs, and Species360 aquarium members can play a key role in mobilizing the resources to do so.
-Research conducted with environmental data scientist Benjamin D. Best, Ph.D. and founder of EcoQuant, the Conservation Science Alliance maps intentionally deployed reefs and their proximity to critical natural habitats and Species360 aquariums.
+Research led by Prof. Dalia A. Conde Species360’s Director of Science, in collaboration with environmental data scientist Benjamin D. Best, Ph.D. and founder of EcoQuant was an essential part of the dissertation of Iglika Ilieva Master thesis at the University of Southern Denmark.

 Artificial reefs, such as sunken shipwrecks, planes, battle tanks, and even oil tankers can help marine conservationists restore coral reefs in places where these have been lost or severely damaged.
 When wrecks are cleaned and deployed properly they can help to support integrative reef management and sustain the biodiversity of marine life.